telerik/blazor-docs/components/scheduler/edit-appointments.md

         // the model you get contains the new data from the edit form so you can see what they did SchedulerAppointment item = args.Item as SchedulerAppointment;
     }

+    // the following three methods mimic an actual data service that handles the actual data source
+    // you can see about implement error and exception handling, determining suitable return types as per your needs

+    async Task<SchedulerAppointment> ServiceMimicInsert(SchedulerAppointment itemToInsert)
+    {
+        await Task.Delay(1000); // simulate actual long running async operation
+        // in this example, we just populate the fields, you project may use
+        // something else or generate the updated item differently, we use "new" here SchedulerAppointment updatedItem = new SchedulerAppointment()
+        {
+            Id  = Guid.NewGuid(),
+            Title = itemToInsert.Title,
+            Description = itemToInsert.Description,
+            Start = itemToInsert.Start,
+            End = itemToInsert.End,
+            IsAllDay = itemToInsert.IsAllDay,
+            RecurrenceExceptions = itemToInsert.RecurrenceExceptions,
+            RecurrenceRule = itemToInsert.RecurrenceRule,
+            RecurrenceId = itemToInsert.RecurrenceId
+        };
+        return await Task.FromResult(updatedItem);
+    }

+    async Task<SchedulerAppointment> ServiceMimicUpdate(SchedulerAppointment itemToUpdate)
+    {
+        await Task.Delay(1000); // simulate actual long running async operation
+        // in this example, we just populate the fields, you project may use
+        // something else or generate the updated item differently SchedulerAppointment updatedItem = new SchedulerAppointment()
+        {
+            Id = itemToUpdate.Id,
+            Title = itemToUpdate.Title,
+            Description = itemToUpdate.Description,
+            Start = itemToUpdate.Start,
+            End = itemToUpdate.End,
+            IsAllDay = itemToUpdate.IsAllDay,
+            RecurrenceExceptions = itemToUpdate.RecurrenceExceptions,
+            RecurrenceRule = itemToUpdate.RecurrenceRule,
+            RecurrenceId = itemToUpdate.RecurrenceId
+        };

+        return await Task.FromResult(updatedItem);
+    }

+    async Task<bool> ServiceMimicDelete(SchedulerAppointment itemToDelete)
+    {
+        await Task.Delay(1000); // simulate actual long running async operation

+        if (itemToDelete.RecurrenceId != null)
+        {
+            // a recurrence exception was deleted, you may want to update
+            // the actual data source - an item where theItem.Id == item.RecurrenceId
+            // and remove the current exception date from the list of its RecurrenceExceptions }

+        if (!string.IsNullOrEmpty(itemToDelete.RecurrenceRule) && itemToDelete.RecurrenceExceptions?.Count > 0)
+        {
+            // a recurring appointment was deleted that had exceptions, you may want to
+            // delete or update any exceptions from the data source - look for
+            // items where theItem.RecurrenceId == item.Id
+        }

+        return await Task.FromResult(true);//always successful
+    }

     // sample data and scheduler settings
     public SchedulerView CurrView { get; set; } = SchedulerView.Week;